It’s always easier to work with data that has been organized and sorted in a particular order.

 SORT(range, sort_column, is_ascending, [sort_column2, is_ascending2, …])

-- range is the group of cells that you want to apply the sort function on (the cells that you want to sort)
+• range: This refers to the group of cells that you want to apply the SORT function on (the cells that you want to sort).

-- sort_column2 is the secondary column by which you can sort the data in range
+• sort_column2: represents the secondary column by which you can sort the data in range.

-- is_ascending2 specifies if we want to sort the range in ascending or descending order of sort_column2.
-This parameter can also be a TRUE / FALSE value.
+• is_ascending2: This specifies if we want to sort the range in ascending or descending order of sort_column2.
+This parameter can also be a TRUE or FALSE value.

-You can add more [sort_column2, is_ascending2] pairs like this depending on the number of column criteria you need for sorting your data in the range.
+You can add more [sort_columnX, is_ascendingX] pairs like this depending on the number of column criteria you need for sorting your data in the range.

-How to Sort in Google Sheets With the SORT Function (Examples)
+How To Sort Cells in Google Sheets With the SORT Function (Examples)

 Once you understand the syntax for the =SORT Google Sheets function, applying it is quite easy.

-We will take a look at two ways in which you can use the Google Spreadsheet SORT function:
+We will look at two ways that you can use the Google Spreadsheet SORT function:

 You can also sort by row instead.

-To explain both methods of sorting in Google Sheets, we will use the following sample data.
+To explain both methods of Google Sheets sorting, we will use the following sample data.
 We are going to use the SORT function to sort the data shown below:

-To help you easily see the differences between the original and sorted data, we are going to sort the above data and display it in the same sheet (in a neighboring cell range).
+To help you see the differences between the original and sorted data, we will sort the above data and display it in the same sheet (in a neighboring cell range).

-However, you can even enter the SORT formula in a new sheet and display the sorted data there.
+You can also enter the SORT formula in a new sheet and display the sorted data there.

 Google Sheets Sort by Number Ascending With a Single Column Argument

-From our sample data, say we want to sort all the rows by Company Name (which is column A).
-Sorting on Google Sheets in this way is easy.
-Here’s how you can display the sorted data range starting from cell F2.
+For example, from our sample data, we want to sort all the rows by Company Name (column A).
+This is an easy way to sort on Google Sheets.
+Here’s how to display the sorted data range starting from cell F2.

-- Copy the data column headers and paste it onto the first row (cells F1 to I1 in our example).
+1. Copy the data column headers and paste them onto the first row (cells F1 to I1 in our example).

 You should now see the entire sorted data occupy the range from cell F2 to I8.
 Note that the result of the SORT function is dynamic.